acardielf/edis/README.md

 1. Run `cp .env.dist .env` and edit with your details
 2. Run `docker compose up -d` for running in de-attached mode
-3. Run `docker exec -it edis bash` for enter in bash mode inside the container
+3. Run `docker exec edis composer install` for enter in bash mode inside the container
 4. You should be able to run `php test/index.php`

+#### Connect to container:
+1. Run `docker exec -it edis sh` for enter in bash mode inside the container

 ### Usage